 1) Engage early.

 The National Committee for Quality Assurance (NCQA) is proactive in announcing which quality measures will be targeted for review in the year ahead.
-For example, the 2018 NCQA quality measures are now published and available to both providers and payers.
 Proactive providers should reach out to their contracted payers and health plans in December or January to discuss the upcoming HEDIS Review season.
 With the potential for thousands of medical records to be requested between January and May, two conversations are critical: expected volumes and reimbursement for the provider’s efforts.
 Keep in mind this dialogue sets the tone for the relationship.

 2) Determine expected volumes.